 It's hard to know which painkiller will help which pain you're having.
 Some headaches respond to Advil, some seem to get better faster with Tylenol.
 Business Insider put together this helpful infographic that outlines the difference between Advil, Aleve, and Tylenol, and notes which pain reliever to pull out of the medicine cabinet for a particular ailment, be it a toothache or muscle ache.

 A few things to note.
 First, if you have any questions at all about the right pain reliever, ask your doctor or another medical professional.
-Sometimes the right pain killer depends on things like other medical conditions you might have (like high blood pressure or liver disease), your age, and how much alcohol you drink every week.
+Sometimes the right pain killer depends on things like other medical conditions you might have (like high blood pressure, heart disease or liver disease), your age, and how much alcohol you drink every week.
 Also, the generic versions of these painkillers are just as effective as the brand names.

 As the infographic notes, the information shows the outcomes of drug studies that suggest which type of pain reliever works best for each condition.
 That doesn't mean the Advil doesn't work on headaches or Aleve doesn't work for menstrual cramps.

 Pain relievers do work in different ways.
 Medicines like Advil or Motrin (ibuprofen) and Aleve (naproxen or naproxen sodium) are both NSAIDs (Non-Steroidal Anti-Inflammatory Drug); they're both anti-inflammatory drugs, which means they reduce swelling.
 That's why something like Aleve is good for arthritis and Motrin is good for sore muscles.

 Tylenol (acetaminophen), on the other hand, doesn't help swelling, so it's mostly used to relieve pain like headaches or other minor aches.
 And you'll notice that aspirin is used these days pretty much only to help prevent heart attack or strokes.
 Each type of pain reliever has some common side effects, for example, NSAIDs may cause an upset stomach.
 But there are also more serious side effects that can affect things like kidney function.
 Follow the instructions on the label or from your medical professional and be aware of potential interactions with other medications.